RTippin/messenger/docs/Installation.md

 ## Messenger Providers

-- Providers are the model's from your application that you want to incorporate into `Messenger`, giving each model their own "inbox" and allowing participation within messenger.
+- Providers are the model's from your application you incorporate into `Messenger`.
 - For most applications, you will only register your `User` model.
 However, if you had a `User` and a `Teacher` model, you can register both models with `Messenger`, allowing teachers to have their own inbox, and being able to message users as a teacher.
-- By default, the `Bot` model is a registered internally as a provider, allowing it to participate in group threads.
+- The `Bot` model is a registered internally as a provider, allowing it to participate in group threads.
 - Your provider models will also use the internal [Messenger.php][link-messenger-model] model, which acts as a settings model, as well as allowing reverse search.
 More on this below, after registering providers.

 ---